General Data Protection Regulations Policy

 - Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 This policy applies to:

-- The head office of Skratch AV Limited
+- The head office of Skratch Enterprises Limited

-- All staff and volunteers of Skratch AV Limited
+- All staff and volunteers of Skratch Enterprises Limited

-- All contractors, suppliers and other people working on behalf of Skratch AV Limited
+- All contractors, suppliers and other people working on behalf of Skratch Enterprises Limited

 It applies to all data that the company holds relating to identifiable individuals, even if that information technically falls outside of the General Data Protection Regulations.
 This can include: